Back to the blog

 • Fast development teaches initiative.

-• Easy to learn, effective to play.
+• Simple to learn, satisfying to play.

 • Teaches sacrifice psychology.